Convert TEXTILE to WIKI MEDIAWIKI

 The WIKI file extension is associated with MediaWiki Markup Language, also known as wikitext or wikicode.
 It is used to format pages on MediaWiki-powered sites like Wikipedia.
 The markup language includes syntax and keywords for structuring content, such as headings, lists, and links.
 MediaWiki, initially developed for Wikipedia, has evolved to support a broader range of third-party users.
 The markup language facilitates collaborative editing and content management on these platforms.

-You will be redirected to the download page to see the conversion status and download your WIKI MEDIAWIKI file.
+You will be redirected to the download page to obtain the WIKI MEDIAWIKI markup document.

 To change TEXTILE format to WIKI MEDIAWIKI, upload your TEXTILE file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your TEXTILE file.
 Click on the convert button and wait for the convert to complete.
 Download the converted WIKI MEDIAWIKI file afterward.